The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

-\edge{} allows compute operators to be any general, user-defined function in both map and reduce actions.
-Each function takes as input the current iteration space point, and the left and right operand values at that point. \edge{} allows any user-defined function using these three input values, with the function defined in a language such as C or Python.
-The output must be a data value.
-Table~\ref{tab:operator-summary} summarizes the operations for compute and merge operators on map and reduce.
+\edge{} allows \compute{} operators in both \maptxt{} and \reduce{} to be user-defined functions.
+For a \maptxt{} action, the \compute{} operator takes as input the current iteration-space point and the operand values at that point, and returns a single data value.
+For a \reduce{} action, the \compute{} operator takes as input the current iteration-space point, the current reduce state, and the current value being reduced, and returns an updated data value.
+These functions may be defined in a host language such as C or Python.
+Table~\ref{tab:operator-summary} summarizes the inputs and outputs of \compute{} and \merge{} operators in \maptxt{} and \reduce{}.